-All of our new designs are created under the sun in small batches from January to May and re-produced at demand, we collect the fabric scraps for a future handmade zero-waste goods collection.
-Each caftan creates as little as 3% waste per piece.
+We collect the fabric scraps for a future handmade zero-waste products.
+Each caftan creates as little as an approximate of 3% scrap waste per piece.

 Join the circular cycle and learn How to Care and Compost your Caftan once it's reached the end.

 Manish Ji: master cutter, Amarchand JI: master tailor and Rahul JI: quality control checker.
 Blue Skin.
 Sanganer, Jaipur, India.

 We work with like-minded creative partners in a collaborative, fair and transparent way- every step of the creative and development process including cost is openly discussed and implemented, from increasing sample development cost, management fees or prepayment policy in production.
 Meet our partners, the teams and collaborators